conservationtechlab/camml/README.md

     python detection/run_detector_batch.py ~/megadetector/md_v5a.0.0.pt ~/git/OIDv4_ToolKit/OID/Dataset/train/ ~/megadetector/test_output.json --recursive --checkpoint_frequency 10000

 Here, we have used the training images that were downloaded from OIDv4 in the earlier part of this README as an example.
+If you were to use other data, you'd need to change the second argument of the last command to point the tool those images.

 This will produce a `test_output.json` output file and you can now proceed with using these detections to train a TFLite model.
 Make sure